kg4zow/mdbook-template/README.md

 * **macOS** with [Homebrew](https://brew.sh/): `brew install jq`

-* **Other**: available through some distributions' package reopsitories, [this page](https://jqlang.org/download/) has details
+* **Other**: available through some distributions' package reopsitories, [this page](https://jqlang.org/download/) has details.

+Note that if `jq` is installed in a non-standard directory, you may need to adjust the `PATH=` line near the top of the `version-commit` script to include the correct directory.

-### Perl
+### Perl (not any more)

-The `version-commit` script was originally written in Perl, however several people reported problems with installing the JSON module, so I re-wrote it as a shell script that uses `jq`.
-If you *were* using the previous verison, the new `version-commit` shell script can be copied over the previous `version-commit` shell script and, as long as `jq` is installed,
+The `version-commit` script was originally written in Perl.
+Several people reported problems with installing the JSON module, so I re-wrote it as a shell script that uses `jq`.
+If you have books which are currently using the Perl version, you can copy the new `version-commit` shell over it in your book's repo.
+As long as `jq` is installed, it should work the same.

 # License